Future Japan – Technopop (1979-86)

 Ryuichi Sakamoto & The Kakutougi Session – Gonna Go To I Colony

-together with an all-star lineup, Yellow Magic Orchestra’s Ryuichi Sakamoto challenges the idea of reggae in a colourful way as he’s heading for a far away place – the I (1979, CBS/Sony)
+Together with an all-star cast, Ryuichi Sakamoto of the Yellow Magic Orchestra challenges the idea of reggae in a colourful way as he sets off for a faraway place – the I. (1979, CBS/Sony)

 Yasuaki Shimizu – Semi Tori No Hi

-built around a mysterious vocal loop and a minimal drum figure, Shimizu is blending ambient with elements from jazz and Japanese folk (1982, Better Days / Re: We Release Whatever The Fuck We Want Records)
+Yasuaki Shimizu builds on a mysterious vocal loop and a minimalist drum figure, blending ambient with elements of jazz and Japanese folklore.
+(1982, Better Days / Re: We Release Whatever The Fuck We Want Records)

 Imitation – Exotic Dance

-NYC based drummer Steve Scales and singer Dolette McDonald join the Japanese wave band for a record of playful pop – it offers one side for optimists and one for pessimists (1982, Kitty Records / Re: HMV Record Shop)
+NYC-based drummer Steve Scales and singer Dolette McDonald join forces with the Japanese wave band for a playful pop record – offering one side for optimists and one for pessimists.
+(1982, Kitty Records / Re: HMV Record Shop)

 Yellow Magic Orchestra – Pure Jam